Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 Data kept in the registry will be destroyed when Ascent is torn down, but will persist otherwise.
-A problem that arises is how to tell different invocations of the same filter apart, since a filter can be called an arbitry number of times every time ascent is executed.
+A problem that arises is how to tell different invocations of the same filter apart, since a filter can be called an arbitrary number of times every time ascent is executed.
 The Ascent runtime gives unique names to filters that can be accessed by a filter member function ``this->detailed_name()``.
 One possible solution is to use this name to differentiate filter invocations.
-This approach is reasonable if the actions remain the same throughout the simulation, but if they might change, all bets are off.
+This approach is reasonable if the actions remain the same throughout the simulation, but if they might change, all bets are o ff.

 .. note::
     Advanced support of registry and workspace usage is only supported through